 Growing a pomegranate tree and cultivating it to produce abundant fruit takes quite a bit of skill.
-With a little dedication and the right tools, you can do it in your home garden!
+You can do it in your home garden with a little dedication and the right tools!

 In this guide, we outline all you need to know to cultivate your pomegranate tree and help you find the best fertilizer for pomegranate trees.